sf-playground/inc/README.md

 ## Get hired by a company to work on project

+Companies sometimes hire full-time type designers into their design team staff.
-*Companies sometimes hire individuals to do open source work.
-Find a company that uses the project you want to work on.
+Find a company that uses libre fonts, and contribute to them as part of the work week.
 Often this is a split arrangement (ex.
-50% company work, 50% open source work).
+50% company work, 50% project work).
 Alternatively, if you have an idea for a new project, find a company that would be interested in using what you produce.
-In these situations, having demonstrated experience you can point to will be very helpful.*
+In these situations, having demonstrated experience you can point to will be very helpful.

 #### Pros